JaberQezelbash/finetune-Qwen2.5-1.5B-Instruct/README.md

 <img width="900" alt="banner" src="https://github.com/<YOUR_GITHUB_USERNAME>/<YOUR_REPO_NAME>/blob/main/assets/banner.png">
 -->

-This repository contains my first end-to-end fine-tuning project: adapting Qwen/Qwen2.5-1.5B-Instruct to better answer medical-style questions using a CPU-only LoRA approach.
+This repository contains one of my end-to-end fine-tuning projects: adapting Qwen/Qwen2.5-1.5B-Instruct to better answer medical-style questions using a CPU-only LoRA approach.
 It includes a training script that is robust to common environment issues (especially Jupyter/IPykernel arguments and Transformers version differences), plus a lightweight inference/evaluation notebook-style workflow for testing the adapter after training.

 > ⚠️ Medical disclaimer: This project is for research/education.
 The finetuned model is not a substitute for clinician judgment or emergency services.